How to diagnose a meniscal tear on MRI?

-When you start your first radiology job, talk to your orthopedic surgeons, so that you are on the same page on what terms are acceptable to both of you.
+When you start your first radiology job, talk to your orthopedic surgeons.
+You may want to discuss different terms come to an agreement on what is actually meant by such terms as “scars” and “tears”.
 One way to look at this issue is that “scar” was a “tear” at some point, so meniscus suffered a tear.
 However, don’t be surprised if a surgeon asks you whether you can differentiate the two.
 Small scars and tears may be impossible to differentiate from each other.
 The larger tears usually follow the signal of joint fluid, while larger scars have signal slightly darker than the joint fluid.
 On some scans, such differentiation may be very difficult.
 If important for surgical decision making, MR arthrogram may be needed to differentiate contrast filled tear from scar.
 Scar will not fill with contrast.

 What are the types of meniscal tears?

 Let’s keep this simple: